shekhar-hazari/CML_assignment_1/README.md

 | AverageIncomeInZipCode       | Attribute 13     | Average Income In Zip Code                                                                                                                                                                                   |
 | LengthOfStay                 | target           | The total number  of patient days at an acute level and/or other than acute care level.
 Need to be transformed to match the task class 0 id LengthOfStay < 4 and class 1 otherwise                           |

+## To run the notebook, click kernel and run all cells
+Please beware that running the whole notebook might take hours (around 12 hours)